HARDWOOD FLOORS & FLOORING

-Because strand-woven bamboo is stronger than solid glued bamboo, according to Hardwood Floors Magazine, your variety of flooring may be more sensitive to wear and tear than others.
+Because strand-woven bamboo is stronger than solid glued bamboo, your variety of flooring may be more sensitive to wear and tear than others.
 Therefore, it's important that you prevent damage through daily care and more specific cleaning practices.
 Tools with soft applications are best.
 A few options include:

 These soft cloths are great for spot cleaning if you or a household member spills liquid or debris on the floor.
 Like most wood, moisture is bamboo flooring's number one enemy, so it's important to quickly take care of wetness.
 And microfiber cloths are highly absorbent.

 For regular cleaning, use a broom to quickly sweep different rooms in the home to rid them of debris, dust and dirt.
 Letting this material build up may require a more aggressive cleaning job later, and bamboo's often lighter color shows this mess more easily.

 VACUUMS WITH A SOFT BRUSH

 If your vacuum employs a soft brush, this is another handy tool.
 It's safe to use on the flooring, but you can also use a vacuum designed for hard surfaces if it's light enough; bamboo can produce dents and scratches quickly with an abrupt maneuver.